ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 In all cases, consumers should be aware that a `DataDownload` is a snapshot that may not reflect the current state of the `Dataset` or RO-Crate.

+# Downloading _Detached RO-Crate Packages_

+To download an_Detached RO-Crate Package_ to make it a _Local RO-Crate Package_ the _RO-Crate Metadata Document_ may be saved in a directory, thus creating an _RO-Crate Root_ in which relative `@id`s of File data entities may be used as paths to save downloaded data (either from `contentURL` or the `@id` of the File if it is a URL)

+(TODO -- EXPAND THIS)

 {% include references.liquid %}